Guidelines

 Strong

-Perform first selective arterial embolisation using temporary material.
+Perform the first selective arterial embolisation using temporary material.

 Weak

-Repeat the procedure with temporary or permanent material for recurrent non-ischaemic priapism following selective arterial embolisation.
+Repeat selective arterial embolisation with temporary or permanent material for recurrent non-ischaemic priapism following selective arterial embolisation.

 Weak